terrafirma2021/MAKCM/README.md

 ---

 Feel free to contribute, raise issues, or suggest enhancements.
-Together, we can make MAKCM 2024 a robust and versatile tool for everyone.
+Together, we can make MAKCU 2024 a robust and versatile tool for everyone.

 ## Contributing